lewis081/CCL-Net/README.md

 # CCL-Net
-two-stage framework based method with cascaded contrastive learning for UIE
+Two-stage framework based method with cascaded contrastive learning for UIE.
+The code will be committed after the paper is accepted.